Configuring Vitest for Next.js App Router

 });

 Implement snapshot versioning with --updateSnapshot gated by mandatory PR review to prevent silent regression drift.
-Enforce test.concurrent only for independent integration suites to avoid shared state contamination.
-Target sub-second feedback loops by isolating expensive network mocks and leveraging vi.mock hoisting at the module boundary.
+Enforce test.sequence.concurrent: false only for stateful integration suites that cannot run in parallel.

 Validation Matrix & Troubleshooting Protocol

-Deploy a decision matrix correlating runtime errors to exact configuration patches and runtime overrides for rapid incident resolution.
-Platform teams can self-serve fixes without escalating to framework maintainers by following these deterministic overrides.
+Deploy a decision matrix correlating runtime errors to exact configuration patches for rapid incident resolution.
 Reference the Vitest Configuration & Setup documentation for baseline environment constraints.

 | Error Signature | Root Cause | Exact Mitigation |